k-vaughn/iso5345/readme.md

 ## Use of langauge
 All fields contained within the code lists are provided in English.

-## Code Lists
+## Identifier Types

 ### ITS-AID

-#### Description
+ITS application identifier (ITS-AID)

-ITS application identifier: The specification or architecture reference should indicate the general service that is provided.
+An ITS-AID provides a globally unique identifier for an ITS application specification.
+The specification for the ITS-AID identifier list is provided [here](its-aid-spec.md).

 #### Special Attributes